 Costume Contest: Submit an Air and Space-related costume that fits one of these categories:

 Pumpkin Decorating or Carving Contest: Submit a carved or decorated pumpkin related to the museum's collection.
 You can use a stencil or your own design.

 Throughout October we will share entries on social media and here at our website.
 The photos we share will not affect our judges’ selection.
 We just want to share your creative efforts.

-Our judges are the deputy director of the Museum and other Museum staff, so they will be looking for your photo submission to be your own original creation that relates to the Museum’s collection with creative touches and interesting approaches.
+Our judges will be Museum staff and members from the Star Wars costume clubs.
+They will be looking for your photo submission to be your own original creation that relates to the Museum’s collection with creative touches and interesting approaches.
 Don’t forget the Museum has quite a collection of science fiction related artifacts.